Bill-Katsakos/Movie-Cue/README.md

 # Movie-Cue
-Movie Cue is a MERN stack web app that lets users securely manage their personal movie watchlist, search for films via IMDB, and track their watched status.
+Movie Cue is a MERN stack MVP web application that allows users to create and manage their personal movie watchlist.
+With JWT-based authentication, users can sign up, log in, and safely manage their account.
+The app enables users to perform CRUD operations on movies—including storing titles, posters, release years, and their watched status.
+Additionally, Movie Cue integrates with an external movie API like OMDB for movie searches, letting users easily add new titles to their list and mark them as watched or unwatched.